Cloverland, Indiana

 Cloverland is an unincorporated community in Posey Township, Clay County, Indiana.
 It is part of the Terre Haute Metropolitan Statistical Area.

 Geography

 Cloverland is located at 39°30′05″N 87°13′53″W, about six miles west of the county seat, Brazil, and less than one mile east of the Vigo-Clay line.
 Cloverland is within the humid continental climate zone.
 The terrain is gently rolling and includes a small brook.

 History

 The town was platted in 1834 as a speculative venture by Terre Haute doctor Charles Modesitt.
 The town grew steadily with several general stores, a carpentry shop, and several other ventures.
 With the construction of the railroad, business activity shifted to nearby Brazil, and the town's population dwindled.
 A post office was established at Cloverland in 1850, and remained in operation until it was discontinued in 1920.
 Today, a church, a commercial building, and cluster of houses are all that remain.

+Demographics

+The United States Census Bureau delineated Cloverland as a census designated place in the 2022 American Community Survey.